Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Introduction

 \section{Introduction}

 A Systematic Literature Review (SLR) is a rigorous and organised methodology that assesses and integrates previous research on a specific topic.
-Its main goal is to meticulously identify and appraise all the relevant literature related to a specific research question, ensuring a reduction in bias by adhering to stringent protocols~\cite{higgins2011cochrane,moher2009preferred}.
+Its main goal is to meticulously identify and appraise all the relevant literature related to a specific research question, adhering to strict protocols to minimise biases~\cite{higgins2011cochrane,moher2009preferred}.
 This methodology originally emerged within the realm of Evidence-Based Medicine~\cite{sackett1996evidence}, and it was subsequently adapted and employed in diverse research disciplines including social sciences~\cite{petticrew2008systematic}, engineering and technology~\cite{keele2007guidelines}, education~\cite{gough2017introduction}, environmental sciences~\cite{pullin2006guidelines}, and business and management~\cite{tranfield2003towards}.

 SLRs are recognised for being time-consuming and resource-intensive.
-This is due to several factors, such as the duration of the whole process, which can extend beyond a year~\cite{borah2017analysis}; the necessity for a multidisciplinary team of experts, often accompanied by specific training~\cite{shojania2007quickly}; significant financial implications arising from database subscriptions, specialised software utilisation, and personnel remunerations~\cite{shemilt2016use}; the growing rate of the number of publication~\cite{bornmann2015}, and the periodic need for updates to ensure continued relevance~\cite{moher2007systematic}.
+This is due to several factors, including the lengthy process that can extend beyond a year~\cite{borah2017analysis}, the necessity of assembling a team of domain experts~\cite{shojania2007quickly}, significant financial implications from database subscriptions, specialised software, and personnel remuneration~\cite{shemilt2016use}, the growing number of publications~\cite{bornmann2015}, and the periodic need for updates to maintain relevance~\cite{moher2007systematic}.